stanleyhspark/leimao.github.io/_posts/articles/2017-09-14-Google-DeepDream-Python.md

 Here are some of the images that I generated using Ostagram.

 These are the two input images.
 The left one is the image you want to modify.
 The right one is the image filter you want to apply.
+Here I chose Chicage as the image that I want to modify, and Stormwind as the image filter.
+Basically I want the Chicago city looks like Stormwind.

 <figure class="half">
     <img src = "{{ site.url }}/images/articles/2017-09-14-Google-DeepDream-Python/chicago.jpg">
     <figcaption>Chicago in USA</figcaption>